 Stomach 36 & Large Intestine 4

 Large Intestine 4 shows up again but this time in conjunction with Stomach 36.
 These two points alleviate frontal and sinus headaches.

 If you are suffering with a headache, these points can be stimulated with medium to heavy pressure with the tip of your finger to help reduce and eliminate the headache.
 If your headaches are chronic or if you get more than one a week, it is a signal from your body that something is wrong, and you should seek help.
-At Princeton Acupuncture & Oriental Medicine, we offer a free, no obligation, 30-minute consultation.
+At Princeton Acupuncture & Oriental Medicine, we offer a 30-minute consultation.
 Stop suffering and listen to your body, acupuncture can help!

 Princeton Acupuncture and Oriental Medicine

 Our patients know just how effective treatments are for these and a host of other problems.
 Steven Hoffman, a New Jersey Licensed Acupuncturist and Diplomate in Oriental Medicine, will provide you with a thorough intake and evaluation and a clear, comprehensive diagnosis and treatment plan that will insure that your goals are met or exceeded.
 Do you want to move past these or other problems?
 We will help you thrive not just survive!